dblacka/jdnssec-tools/README.md

 The resulting jar file gets generated in build/libs.

-The source for this project is available in git on github: https://github.com/dblacka/jdnssec-tools
+The source for this project is available in git on github: <https://github.com/dblacka/jdnssec-tools>

-Source for the modified DNSjava library can be found on github as well: https://github.com/dblacka/jdnssec-dnsjava

 ---